Contemporary Mongolia: Nomadic Pastoralists, their Livestock, and their Landscape

 Fig. 1 Traditional Mongolian ger

-In 2004, Carnegie Museum of Natural History anthropologist Sandra Olsen was fortunate to be one of ten American academic delegates selected to participate in a four-week expedition to Mongolia, organized by the University of Pittsburgh's Asian Studies Center and the Honors College.
+In 2004, former Carnegie Museum of Natural History anthropologist Sandra Olsen was fortunate to be one of ten American academic delegates selected to participate in a four-week expedition to Mongolia, organized by the University of Pittsburgh's Asian Studies Center and the Honors College.
 The program, Contemporary Mongolia, was funded by the Fulbright-Hayes Committee of the US Department of Education to encourage the development of educational programs and to disseminate educational materials on Mongolia.

 Following up on this program, Olsen developed an ethnographic exhibit entitled Mongolia Today exhibited in the Special Exhibitions Gallery of Carnegie Museum of Natural History October 2004–January 2005.
 The exhibit featured a Mongolian ger, the nomads' portable felt house, clothing and furnishings, two videos, and photomurals of Mongolia and its people.